dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 Solve the Problem by Sampling
 =============================

-D-Wave's quantum cloud service provides cloud-based hybrid solvers you can submit arbitrary QMs to.
+D-Wave's quantum cloud service provides cloud-based :std:doc:`hybrid solvers <sysdocs_gettingstarted:doc_leap_hybrid>` you can submit arbitrary QMs to.
 These solvers, which implement state-of-the-art classical algorithms together with intelligent allocation of the quantum processing unit (QPU) to parts of the problem where it benefits most, are